 Trainee Daphne Dontje

-🌊 Trainee Daphne Dontje, former student at the University of Groningen (Bachelor's in Social Geography and Urban Planning and Master's in Environmental and Infrastructure Planning) and now a trainee in Water and Space at the Noorderzijlvest Water Authority, explains which steps were important to her:
+🌊 Trainee Daphne Dontje, former student at the University of Groningen (Bachelor's in Social Geography and Urban Planning and Master's in Environmental and Infrastructure Planning) and now a trainee in Water and Spatial Planning at the Noorderzijlvest Water Authority, explains which steps were important to her:

-💬 "During my studies, my part-time job at the SAC Groningen (Student Advisory Committee Groningen) brought me into contact with various organizations, including the Noorderzijlvest Water Authority.
-The assignments I carried out for Noorderzijlvest were very interesting and diverse.
+💬 "During my studies, my part-time job at the SAC Groningen (Student Advisory Committee Groningen) brought me into contact with various organisations, including the water authority.
+The assignments I carried out for Noorderzijlvest were really interesting and diverse.
 Issues relating to space, climate, and quality of life come together in the tasks of the water authority.
-The water board is also a political-administrative organization.
+The water authority is also a political-administrative organisation.
 This adds an extra dynamic.
 In my daily work, I mainly deal with policy.
 But that doesn't mean I sit in the office from 9 to 5!
 There is a lot of coordination between governments and interest groups on various topics.
 During these consultations, we sometimes have to go out into the field to get a better picture of the area.
 This gives me energy, because then you really know what you're doing it for!"

-🤝 Yesterday, she returned briefly to the University of Groningen - Faculty of Spatial Sciences to join dike re Roeland van der Schaaf at the Geo Promotion in Martiniplaza to introduce other students to working with water in an interactive way.
-During the 'democracy game,' the students formed different water boards and got a glimpse into the political 'game.'
+🤝 Yesterday, she returned briefly to the University of Groningen - Faculty of Spatial Sciences to join dyke reeve Roeland van der Schaaf during the Geo Promotion in Martiniplaza to introduce other students to working with water in an interactive way.
+During the 'democracy game', the students formed different water authorities and gained insight into the political 'game'.
 It also became clear what impact decisions can have and that cooperation is necessary to achieve a future-proof landscape design.

 Learn more about working at our water authority

 Want to know more about working at our water authority and how you can contribute to a future-proof living environment?
-Discover our work, our colleagues, and of course interesting internships, graduation projects, and fun (trainee) positions!
+Discover our work, our colleagues, and of course interesting internships, graduation projects, and fun positions or trainee positions!

 Noorderzijlvest Water Authority and its board

-The executive committee of the Noorderzijlvest water authority consists of six members.
-The dike reeve is chair of both the executive and general committees.
-Our executive committee also consists of Herman Beerda (PvdA), Annette van Velde (combination of Geborgd ongebouwd-VVD-CDA), Elze Reitsema (Water Natuurlijk), and Bert Wiersema.
+The Executive Board of water authority consists of six members.
+The dyke reeve is chairperson of the Executive Board and the Board of Directors.
+Our Executive Board also includes Herman Beerda (PvdA), Annette van Velde (combinatie Geborgd ongebouwd-VVD-CDA), Elze Reitsema (Water Natuurlijk), and Bert Wiersema.

-Each director has their own portfolio.
-Under the heading 'What we think', we asked the directors for their opinions in a comprehensive review and preview.
+Each board member has their own special responsibilities.
+Under the heading 'What we think', we asked the board members for their opinions in a comprehensive look back and look ahead.
 Want to know more?
-Take a look under What we think.
+Take a look at What we think.

-What did the executive committee work on in 2024?
+What did the Executive Board work on in 2024?

-The executive committee works on many different topics and is involved and active in various administrative consultations, committees, steering groups, and more.
-During these types of consultations, the interests of the water board and its residents are represented.
+The Executive Board works on many different topics and is involved and active in various administrative consultations, committees, steering groups, and more.
+During these types of consultations, the interests of the water authority and its residents are represented.

 In 2024, it was decided to make the agenda of the executive committee's meetings public.
-The agenda can be found on the website: Agenda DB Noorderzijlvest - iBabs Public Portal
+The agenda can be found on the website: Agenda Executive Board Noorderzijlvest - iBabs Public Portal

 Many topics can also be found in our public administrative documents: